milagroscapriotti/milagroscapriotti/README.md

 ### Skills
 Programming languages: Python, SQL.

-Data analysis and visualization: Pandas, Matplotlib, Seaborn, Looker Studio
+Data analysis and visualization: Pandas, Matplotlib, Seaborn, Looker Studio.

 ### Courses

 Course 1: Python

 In this course, I learned the fundamentals of programming in Python, including data types, control structures, functions, and object-oriented programming.
 I also gained hands-on experience with Python libraries commonly used in data science, such as NumPy, Pandas, and Matplotlib.

 Course 2: Data Analysis

 In this course, I focused on using the Pandas library for data analysis and Matplotlib for data visualization.
 I learned how to load, manipulate, and analyze data using Pandas, and how to create informative and visually appealing plots using Matplotlib.

 Course 3: Web Scraping

 In this course, I learned how to extract data from websites using Python and the Beautiful Soup library.
 I also learned how to use regular expressions to parse text and how to automate web browsing using the Selenium library.

 Course 4: Fundamentals of Databases

 In this course, I learned the basics of databases, including data modeling, relational algebra, and SQL.
 I also gained hands-on experience with Looker Studio, a data analytics platform that enables users to explore and visualize data from various sources.

 Course 5: Applied Data Science

 In this course, I applied my knowledge of data science to a real-world project, starting from problem formulation and data collection to data cleaning, analysis, and visualization.
 Project: https://lnkd.in/d9FyiwmT

 ### Contact me